xav-b/taskbook/build.md

 - [ ] FEAT [Rename boards](https://github.com/klaudiosinani/taskbook/pull/73/files)
 - [ ] FEAT Support ids range in the form of 3..7
 - [ ] FEAT Support due date [PR #69](https://github.com/klaudiosinani/taskbook/pull/69)
-- [ ] FEAT Have task link rendered and clickable
+- [ ] FEAT Recurring tasks/habits: shall we use `@Tuesday`, ... and just have a command
+           that automatically adds to today todo

 - [ ] IDEA Use taskbook to track those items, in the open on Github
 - [ ] IDEA Exports/convert/import: json (done), markdown (for github sharing), sqlite dumb